Trillium Awards Information and Guidelines

 After Receipt of Nominations

 - Nominations for the Award are received by the Secretary from the Associations, or from Clubs in areas without Associations.
 The Secretary should review the nominations to ensure they are technically correct.
-If they are not correct, the Secretary should try to have the corrections made prior to the approving Board meeting in August.
+If they are not correct, the Secretary should try to have the corrections made prior to the approving Board summer meeting (usually August).
 Prior to the meeting, the Secretary shall forward a copy of each nomination to the members of the Board.
 Board members should study each nomination prior to the Board meeting and come to the meeting prepared to vote.
-The Secretary shall ensure that the Awards are on the Agenda for the August meeting.
+The Secretary shall ensure that the Awards are on the Agenda for the summer meeting (usually August).

 - The annual selection of Ontario Trillium Award Recipients is made by the Board of Directors of the Federation at the August meeting.
 In the process of selecting the recipients, the Board will decide whether the nominee will receive the Trillium Merit Award or the Trillium Long Service Award.
 Nominees whose accomplishments reflect extraordinary contributions of an innovative or improving nature shall receive the Trillium Merit Award.
 Each nominee should be judged in the context of his/her Association (or Clubs).

 Criteria to be included in Supporting Documentation

 - When evaluating a nomination, the Board will consider activities such as listed in Section 6 Page AG-T2

 - Each Director may speak for or against any nominee, based on their personal knowledge, however, the feelings of the Regional Association must be declared by their delegate, if it should be different from their own.
 The selection will be made by secret ballot, after the discussion is complete and a motion to Approve has been made.
 A simple majority is required.